 You CAN manage your blood pressure.
 The American Heart Association is here for you.
-Access our free information, resources and tools at www.heart.org/hbp , and keep reading to learn more about what you need to know.
+Keep reading to learn some blood pressure myths.

 1) Myth.
 High blood pressure runs in my family.
 There is nothing I can do.
 I will get it too.

 High blood pressure can run in families.
 If your parents or close blood relatives have had high blood pressure, you are more likely to develop it, too.
 However, lifestyle choices have allowed many people with a family history of high blood pressure to avoid it themselves.
 Lifestyle changes you can make to prevent it include: